pcbrom/bgumbel/README.md

 Please, send to: https://github.com/pcbrom/bgumbel/issues

-## To cite package ‘bgumbel’ in publications use:
+## To cite package ‘bgumbel’ in publications use

 ``` r
 citation("bgumbel")